GitHub Issues Integration

 payload and clicking Run Test.
 This will test the transformation but not send a message.
 You will learn to send a test message in step 5.

-An example transformation script is provided below and you can customize your GitHub Issues integration by following the GitHub and Svix transformations documentation.
+Here is the provided transformation for context.
+You can customize your GitHub Issues integration by following the GitHub and Svix transformations documentation.

 If you have CODEOWNERS configured for your GitHub repo, you can create issues with assignees using CODEOWNERS.
-Uncomment the code on lines 14-18 to enable automatic assignment.
-Limitations of Automatic Assignment
+You can uncomment the code block on lines 31-35 or use a snippet similar to:

 CODEOWNERS supports assigning files to teams, but GitHub doesn't support assigning issues to teams.
 If you have team owners in your CODEOWNERS file, the requests will fail.

-The example payload has the CODEOWNERS assigned to @backend
+The example payload provided for testing has the CODEOWNERS assigned to @backend

 .
 If you're testing following the instructions in step 5, the delivery attempt can fail.